 Today, smart meters form a key component of smart parking systems.
 It is easy to conceive why older parking meters are redundant in a world increasingly moving towards cashless transactions.
 Smart meters conduct cashless transactions through NFC technologies, chips, e-wallets, and SMS payment modes.

 When a car enters a parking lot, the meter takes into account data such as license information.
 The tariff structure is displayed at this time, allowing commuters to apportion the time needed for parking.
 The meter can be programmed to notify the commuter before the expiry of apportioned time, failure of which will typically lead to a penalty or fine.
 The commuter can make payment through different modes using smartphones, assigned chips, debit or credit cards while leaving the parking area.

 Applications and benefits

 A smart parking meter continuously communicates with a central parking platform, relaying parking data to be processed and analyzed.
 Here are some cutting-edge applications of this smart device.

 - Mode of payment – A key benefit of smart parking meters is the flexibility they allow for in payment modes.
-Transacting in cash can be slow and cumbersome; smart parking meters offer several payment options – credit cards, e-wallets, SMS payment, etc.
+Transacting in cash can be slow and cumbersome; it offers several payment options – credit cards, e-wallets, SMS payment, etc.

 - Tracking parking patterns – Smart parking meters provide round-the-clock monitoring information and data that helps forecast parking patterns.
 This can help parking facilities and local municipalities to predict occupancy and make arrangements accordingly